 Press conference after the meeting of the Monetary Policy Council

-At its meeting held on 5 and 6 of March 2013, the Monetary Policy Council decided to reduce interest rates by 50 basis points.
-As of 7 March, the reference rate will stand at 3.25% in annualised terms.
+At its meeting held on 10 and 11 January 2012, the Monetary Policy Council decided to leave the policy interest rates unchanged.
+The reference rate continues to stand at 4.5% p.a.

 In the press release outlining the rationale for this decision, the MPC said, among others: “In the opinion of the Council, the monetary policy tightening implemented in the first half of 2011 supports inflation returning to the target in the medium term, however the risk of elevated inflation in the coming months has increased.
 At the same time, the recent domestic economic developments indicate that the expected demand deceleration in the coming quarters may prove weaker than previously anticipated.
 The Council decided to keep the NBP interest rates unchanged.
 The Council does not rule out the possibility of further monetary policy adjustments in the future, should the outlook for inflation returning to the target deteriorate.”